mfpdev/mfp-advanced-adapters-samples/custom-security-checks/google-otp/README.md

 IBM MobileFirst Platform Foundation
 ===
+Google Authenticator is commonly used security pattern, this sample adapter show you how you can integrate such to IBM MobileFirst server.

 ## GoogleOTPSecurityCheck
 A security check class which let validates generated pass code from [Google Authenticator](https://www.wikiwand.com/en/Google_Authenticator) app against user's registered password